-The overall architecture of our products and technologies are divided into three layers: (1) infrastructure, (2) aggregation empowerment platform and (3) domain application.
+Prior to the introduction of Hua Zang LLM in June 2023, the overall architecture of our products and technologies is divided into three layers: (1) infrastructure, (2) aggregation empowerment platform and (3) domain application.
+With the participation of Hua Zang LLM, we reformed the product line into Model as a service (MaaS) and non-MaaS.